Managing Partners: David Boies, Jonathan D Schiller, Donald L Flexner

 Number of partners: 97

 Number of other lawyers: 167

-Boies, Schiller & Flexner LLP, based in New York City, has over 230 lawyers practicing in offices strategically located throughout the United States.
-The firm has tried more than 350 cases before juries and judges in federal and state courts throughout the United States.
+Boies, Schiller & Flexner LLP, based in New York City, has over 260 lawyers practicing in offices strategically located throughout the United States.
+The firm has tried more than 450 cases before juries and judges in federal and state courts throughout the United States.
 The firm regularly serves as lead counsel on complex, high profile global matters.
-David Boies was lead counsel for the United States in United States v Microsoft, and BSF has been lead counsel in many leading cases including for Oracle in copyright infringement litigation against SAP; for Barclays in bankruptcy litigation stemming from Barclays’ acquisition of Lehman Brothers’ North American operations; for Maurice ‘Hank’ Greenberg, founder of AIG, in multiple matters against AIG; for American Express against Visa and Mastercard; for NASCAR in major antitrust suits; for plaintiffs in Perry v Brown, the federal challenge to California’s same-sex marriage ban; for US Vice President Al Gore in Bush v Gore; and for the plaintiff class in In re Vitamins.
+Firm Chairman David Boies was lead counsel for the United States in United States v Microsoft, and BSF has been lead counsel in many leading cases including for Oracle in copyright infringement litigation against SAP; Jonathan Schiller for Barclays in bankruptcy litigation stemming from Barclays’ acquisition of Lehman Brothers’ North American operations; Jonathan Schiller for Barclays in defense of U.S. Libor litigation; for Starr International and Maurice ‘Hank’ Greenberg, former Chairman and CEO of AIG and CEO of Starr, in multiple matters against AIG and regulatory bodies; for American Express against Visa and Mastercard; for NASCAR in major antitrust suits; for plaintiffs in Hollingsworth v.Perry, the federal challenge to California’s same-sex marriage ban; for US Vice President Al Gore in Bush v Gore; and for the plaintiff class in In re Vitamins.
 The firm has established and enjoys a world-class reputation for its highly successful Litigation Practice.
-In addition, the firm has a successful Corporate Practice based in New York City.
+In addition, the firm has a successful Corporate Practice based in New York.

 Main Areas of Practice: